stevebutler11/OtoDecks/README.md

 ## Building

-Below are the steps to build and run for linux.
+Below are the steps to build and run (tested on ubuntu 22.04 and windows 11 WSL Ubuntu 22.04).

+> [!NOTE]
+> You may be missing packages.
+If so, see [JUCE Dependencies on Linux](https://github.com/juce-framework/JUCE/blob/develop/docs/Linux%20Dependencies.md)

 1. clone the repo
 2. in the root directory, pull the juce submodule locally: